Raisback/ssd1306-esp-idf/README.md

 ```

 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).
+See the file for details.